glenn-de-backer/anglecraft/README.md

 ## Features

-### Camera Sphere Generation
-Automatically create camera spheres with customizable parameters, including:
-- Adjustable radius.
-- Horizontal and vertical camera counts.
-- Sphere distribution types (e.g., linear, uniform, Fibonacci, weighted).
-- Half-sphere support for targeted angle captures.

-### Dynamic Object Selection
-- **Camera Target:** The camera target is of the type **empty**.
-Cameras will be created around this empty object, with customizable settings for distance and positioning.
-- **Floor Mesh:** This is optional.
-You can specify a floor mesh to aid in the positioning of cameras, but it is not required.

-### Camera Settings
-- You can select an existing camera to use as a base for the cameras in your sphere.
-The selected camera will define properties such as the lens and other settings for all cameras created around the sphere.

-### Environment Setup
-- HDRI-based lighting with override options.
-If not overridden, the current world settings will be used.
-- Use of random HDRI environments

-### Customizable Render Settings
-- Set output directories, resolution, and render samples.
-- Denoising options with support for OptiX and Open Image Denoise.

-### Streamlined Workflow
-Simple UI panels organized for ease of use:
-- Object Settings
-- Camera Settings
-- Camera Sphere Settings
-- Environment Settings
-- Render Settings

-### Batch Rendering
-- Automatically render multiple views with a single click.

-### Sphere Distribution Types
-AngleCraft supports multiple sphere distribution types, tailored for various use cases:
-- **Linear:** Cameras are spaced evenly along horizontal and vertical axes.
-- **Uniform:** Cameras are distributed evenly across the entire sphere.
-- **Fibonacci:** Uses a Fibonacci sequence to create a natural, evenly spaced distribution.
-Ideal for generating a more organic spread of cameras, avoiding clustering at the poles.
-- **80/20 Weighted:** 80% of the cameras are concentrated in the upper hemisphere, and 20% are in the lower hemisphere.
-This setup is perfect for scenarios where the top view of an object is more critical than the bottom.
-- **Equator Dense:** A denser concentration of cameras around the equator, suitable for capturing objects with significant details along the horizontal plane.
+## Camera Sphere Generation
+Create customizable camera spheres with features like:
+- Adjustable radius for precise sphere scaling.
+- Configurable horizontal and vertical camera counts.
+- Multiple distribution types:
+  - **Linear:** Evenly spaced on axes.
+  - **Uniform:** Evenly spaced across the sphere.
+  - **Fibonacci:** Natural, pole-avoidant arrangement.
+  - **Weighted:** Upper/lower hemisphere emphasis.
+  - **Half-sphere:** Focus on targeted areas.

+## Dynamic Object Selection
+- **Camera Target:**
+  - Use an empty object as the focus point.
+  - Adjust distance and positioning around the target.
+- **Floor Mesh (Optional):**
+  - Assist in camera alignment for grounded objects.
+  - Skip if unnecessary for your setup.

+## Camera Settings
+- Leverage an existing camera as a template:
+  - Inherit lens properties and other settings.
+  - Ensure uniformity across sphere cameras.

+## Environment Setup
+- HDRI-based lighting for realistic illumination.
+- Override options for custom lighting setups.
+- Randomize HDRIs for diverse scene variations.
+- Default to current world lighting if no HDRI is specified.

+## Render Settings
+- Define output directories for organized renders.
+- Set resolution, aspect ratio, and samples.
+- Include denoising options:
+  - **OptiX** for fast results.
+  - **Open Image Denoise** for high-quality cleanup.

 ## Applications
-AngleCraft is versatile and can be used for a wide range of purposes:

-### AI Training
-- Generate datasets for training LoRAs or other machine learning models.
-- Create synthetic data with controlled lighting and camera angles.

-### 3D Modeling
-- Capture assets from multiple perspectives for presentation or texture baking.

-### Animation and Visual Effects
-- Design complex camera setups for animations or visual effects production.

-### Non-AI Applications
-- Generate custom assets for game development, film, and product visualization.
+AngleCraft is primarily designed for generating high-quality AI training datasets, focusing on creating synthetic data with controlled lighting, camera angles, and environments.
+While its core purpose is to support machine learning model development, it also offers versatility for a variety of other application

 ## Installation